Our security approach

 Change request management process

-All Snobal Cloud and Snobal extension system and infrastructure change requests to the production environment follow an approved process and methodology of a specific project in development with clear lines of reporting and accountability.
+All platform and extension system and infrastructure change requests to the production environment follow an approved process and methodology of a specific project in development with clear lines of reporting and accountability.

 Security awareness training